Get Into NYU

 NYU allows students to apply Early Decision or Regular Decision.
 Early Decision applicants may apply in one of two rounds: Early Decision I (applications due on November 1, decisions by December 15) or Early Decision II (applications due on January 1, decisions in February).
 In both cases, applications are binding.
 If students are admitted Early Decision to NYU, they must accept the offer within 25 days and withdraw applications from other schools.

 Students who apply Regular Decision (applications due January 1) do not have to attend NYU if admitted.
 Their odds of admission are significantly lower, though.
-The overall admit rate for the class of 2021 was 28%, but Early Decision candidates were admitted at a rate of 38%.
+The overall admit rate for the Class of 2023 was 16 percent, though more than half of the class was filled with Early Decision candidates.
 For this reason, we recommend that students who are sure they want to attend NYU apply Early Decision.

 When applying to NYU, students will have the option to select alternate campuses or programs of interest.
 If you are not admitted to your first-choice campus or school, admissions officers will consider you for your second-choice selection.
 (It’s worth noting that students who apply Early Decision will not be required to attend if admitted only to their second-choice campus.)
 Alternate offers of admission are made most frequently to students who express a secondary interest in the Liberal Studies program.

-NYU received 75,037 applications for the class of 2022, more applications than any other private college or university in the US using the Common App.
-This number also represents a 12% increase over the number of applications received the previous year.
-11,000 of these students filed Early Decision applications.
+NYU received 84,481 applications for the Class of 2023, more applications than any other private college or university in the U.S. using the Common App.
+This number also represents a 12 percent increase over the number of applications received the previous year.
+14,000 of these students filed Early Decision applications.
+The Early Decision I round (submission November 1; decision December 15) was up 41 percent, and the Early Decision II round (submission January 1; decision February) was up 17 percent.
 Ultimately, NYU expects to enroll 6,500 students in the entering class.